-(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ our cash and cash equivalents, additional paid-in-capital, total per share would increase (decrease) the as adjusted amount of stockholders' equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts, commissions and offering expenses.
-If the underwriters' option to purchase additional shares is exercised in full, the as adjusted amount of cash and cash equivalents, additional paid-in-capital, total stockholders' equity and total capitalization would increase by approximately \$ million, after deducting estimated underwriting discounts, commissions and offering expenses, and we would have shares of our common stock issued and outstanding, as adjusted.
+(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$20.00 per share (the midpoint of the price range on the cover of this prospectus) would increase (decrease) the as adjusted amount of our cash and cash equivalents, additional paid-in-capital, total stockholders' equity and total capitalization by \$926,000, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts, commissions and offering expenses.
+If the underwriters' option to purchase additional shares is exercised in full, the as adjusted amount of cash and cash equivalents, additional paid-in-capital, total stockholders' equity and total capitalization would increase by approximately \$5.6 million, after deducting estimated underwriting discounts, commissions and offering expenses, and we would have shares of our common stock issued and outstanding, as adjusted.

-(2) Tangible book value per share is a non-GAAP financial measure.
+- (2) On June 23, 2021, we redeemed all of the Subordinated Notes by borrowing approximately \$4.5 million under the Line of Credit. - (3) Tangible book value per share is a non-GAAP financial measure.
 Please see "Non-GAAP Financial Measures" for a definition of tangible book value per share and a reconciliation to its most directly comparable financial measure presented in accordance with GAAP.